zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

                     - _meta_escalate
                       - MOVE TO `$parent` on COMPLETION of `$parent`
             - FOLLOWING, CLUSTERED | Tax
+              - _practice
+                - Death after a lifetime transfer
+                  - The value of the estate at death
               - Individual Tax
                 - Income Tax - Employment Income
                   - Benefit